apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/open-api.md

 The returned msg information is "success", indicating that we have successfully created the project through API.

 If you are interested in the source code of the project, please continue to read the following：

-### Appendix：The source code of creating a project
+### Appendix：The Source Code of Creating a Project

 <p align="center">
    <img src="/img/api/create_source1.png" width="80%" />
  </p>